stanford-crfm/levanter/docs/Announcement-Post.md

 * John Thickstun, Sidi Lu, John Hewitt, and others for being early adopters and providing feedback.
 We really appreciate your patience, support, and feedback.
 * Yifan Mai, Tony Lee, Jason Bolton, Ivan Zhou, and the rest of the CRFM engineering team for support and discussions.
-* The TRC team for support and help getting spun up on TPUs and for making the TPU pods available to us.
+* The TRC team for support getting spun up on TPUs and for making the TPU slices available to us.
 * Roy Froystig, Sholto Douglas, and the rest Jax team for help with debugging and support.
 * Sidd Karamcheti for support and conversations